Free Dyno Hours

 Worker-only Free dynos do not sleep since they do not respond to web requests.
 Be mindful of this as they may run 24/7 and consume from your pool of hours.

 Free dyno hour pool

 Accounts are given a base of 550 hours each month in which your Free dynos can run.
-In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours of Free dyno quota.
+In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours to the monthlyh Free dyno quota.